-- Go to your local yoga studio (or local yoga studios if there are many) and ask to try out their beginner’s classes of all three types if they have one available.
+- Go to your local yoga studio (or local yoga studios if there are many), check out the class schedule and ask to try out their beginner’s classes of all three types if they have one available.

 - Try out as many classes, studios, and teachers as you can, as this will help you find the one combination that is perfect for you.

 - Remember that you are a beginner and we all have to start somewhere so it is normal to find yoga hard.
 You may find my article interesting: Why Yoga Is So Hard & My Favourite 15 Tips For Beginners.